sithmel/sistema/README.md

 ```

 A Dependency shuts down when there are no in-flights calls to the function provided.
-A ResourceDependency shuts down when the dispose function returns.
+A ResourceDependency shuts down when the dispose function run its course.

 ## Multiple contexts